Fun White Winged Tern Facts For Kids | Kidadl

 White Winged Tern Fun Facts

-What do white winged tern look like?
+What do white-winged terns look like?

-The summer and winter plumes or bodies of these birds differ.
-In summer, these species have a dark gray back, black colored belly, and neck.
-The rump of the breeding adult is white and the tail is gray to whitish in color.
+The rump of the breeding adult is white and the tail is gray to whitish.
 The face has been observed to have a tinge of yellowish color.
 As the names suggest, these terns have white-colored wings and the inner parts of the wings are grayish and have brown-colored tips.

-The winter plumage of these birds is dull or paler and the black-colored body parts become pale and dull gray.
-The head is black in color and has a white colored forehead.
-The eye has a patch that is dark and the collar part is wide and white.
+The eye has a dark patch and the collar part is wide and white.
 The most distinguishing feature of the winter plume is the crown which is blackish-brown dotted with white and the hind crown is black with white spots.

 The bill of this bird is black and the feet and legs are reddish-black.
 The bill can sometimes be red or black.